-At the Trust, we recognise that adults working in the Trust may cause harm, including agency staff, visitors, and governors.
-Any concerns about a member of staff posing a risk of harm to children should immediately be referred to the Headteacher/Head of School or DSL.
-These concerns could include where anyone working in the Trust has:
+At Pictor Academy, we recognise that adults working in a school may cause harm, including agency staff, visitors, and governors.
+Any concerns about a member of staff posing a risk of harm to children should immediately be referred to the Headteacher.
+These concerns could include where anyone working in the school has:

-- behaved in a way that has harmed a child or may have harmed a child - · possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children
+- behaved in a way that has harmed a child, or may have harmed a child - possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children

-Where there are concerns about the headteacher/Head of School, these should be referred to the CEO or Chair of the Academy Advisory Committee.
+Where there are concerns about the headteacher, these should be referred to the Chair of the Advisory Committee Paula Higginson

-Any member of staff or volunteer with concerns about poor or unsafe practices and potential failures in the Trust's safeguarding regime should refer to the Trust Whistleblowing Policy.
+Any member of staff or volunteer with concerns about poor or unsafe practice and potential failures in our school's safeguarding regime should contact the Whistleblowing Officer/Head of Safeguarding, Paul Eckley (0161 532 3250 pauleckley@thesovereigntrust.uk)